Move 3 matches to make 3 squares - Matchstick puzzle on Tic Tac Toe

 The two sticks 1 and 3 are hanging, ready to be moved to complete the other two squares, the square with three sides 10, 6, 2 and the square with three sides 4, 8, and 12.

-Following is the result of these actions.
+Following results from these actions.
 We have kept the original sticks that we have moved, but made them faded to give you a very clear idea on how you have created the solution figure from the starting figure.

 So we conclude,

-Generally, systematic approach to problem solving depends heavily on identification of key patterns, creation of effective methods and deductive reasoning to move towards the solution without any confusion as well as in minimum number of steps, if possible.
+Generally, the systematic approach to problem solving depends heavily on identification of key patterns, creation of effective methods and deductive reasoning to move towards the solution without any confusion and in a minimum number of steps, if possible.

 Puzzles you may enjoy